… which you’re welcome to take or leave.

 I could go on, but you get the drift.

-Consider a fall back plan
+Fall back plan

 Working in the gig economy on a zero hours contract suited me perfectly, allowing me to control when and how often I worked.
 This flexibility provided peace of mind without the stress and commitment of a full-time job or consultancy.